Joseph E. Maddy: Later life

-He was a member of the Epsilon chapter of Phi Mu Alpha Sinfonia, and a recipient of the Charles E. Lutton Man of Music Award.
+He was a member of the Epsilon chapter of Phi Mu Alpha Sinfonia, and received the Charles E. Lutton Man of Music Award at the fraternity's 1960 National Convention.

-He was a National Patron of Delta Omicron, an international professional music fraternity, and he received an honorary degree from Earlham College in 1965.
-Maddy died April 18, 1966, in Traverse City, Michigan.
-Maddy is buried in Traverse City's Oakwood Cemetery.
+Maddy was also a National Patron of Delta Omicron, an international professional music fraternity, and received an honorary degree from Earlham College in 1965.

+Maddy died on April 18, 1966, in Traverse City, Michigan, and was buried at Oakwood Cemetery in Traverse City.

 Legacy

+Maddy is regarded as a major figure in the expansion of organized youth arts education in the United States during the twentieth century.
+His work through Interlochen helped establish a national model for intensive arts education and youth orchestral training.

+In 1962, Maddy and Interlochen performers were welcomed to the White House by President John F. Kennedy during a national performance appearance, reflecting Interlochen's growing national cultural significance.

+Interlochen later commemorated Maddy's founding vision through annual “Just an Idea” celebrations recognizing the origins and continued cultural impact of the institution.

+The founding of Interlochen Arts Academy in 1962 expanded Maddy's original National High School Orchestra Camp into a year-round arts institution that later became internationally recognized for music, theater, dance, visual arts, creative writing, and interdisciplinary arts education.

 In 2020, M-137, a highway serving Interlochen Center for the Arts, was decommissioned by the Michigan Department of Transportation.
-Upon the roadway's handover to the Grand Traverse County Road Commission, the roadway was renamed to the "J. Maddy Parkway".
+Upon the roadway's transfer to the Grand Traverse County Road Commission, the roadway was renamed "J. Maddy Parkway" in his honor.

+Maddy's family remained associated with Interlochen through later generations, including his son Richard Arthur "Dick" Maddy, who later served as comptroller of Interlochen Arts Academy and worked as a musician and instrument craftsman.